aboyanov/DevOps/README.md

-This repo will contain my work like DevOps
+This repo will contain my work as a DevOps
 ==========================================

 **AWS** manipulations and automations.